Gman-Superfly/AKIRA/architecture_theoretical/THEORY_NOTES_FOR_DEEP_CONSIDERATION.md

 **Analysis:**
 - Dunbar's number is about social relationship capacity
 - No meaningful connection to spectral processing found
-- No relocation possible — this is pure pattern-matching
+- No relocation possible, this is pure pattern-matching

 **Action Required:**
 - Search all documents for "Dunbar"